Qin Shen & University of Northampton:

-I searched for UK Universities which I can afford online.
-I narrowed down to a few universities and ultimately chose UON which is great.
+Prior to my enrollment, I searched online for affordable UK universities.
+From there, I narrowed it down to a few universities and ultimately chose UON.

 Why did you choose UON for your studies? (i.e. the course, location)

-UON offers the intensive law program.
+UON offers the intensive LLB law program.
 The program allows me to graduate and kickstart my career earlier.
-Moreover, the intensive program is more affordable than typical 3-years degree.
-Northampton is also close to London.
+The intensive program is more affordable than a typical 3-year degree.
+Moreover, Northampton is close to London.
 The train station has frequent direct trains to London and Birmingham.
-This means that I can enjoy living near to a big city while enjoying lower cost of living.
+This means that I can enjoy living near to a big city while enjoying a lower cost of living.

 What do you like most about the university?

-I love the support given my tutors and staff members.
+I love the support given by my tutors and the university’s staff members.
 I feel like they are always willing to help me with any doubts I have in my studies.
-Tutors responds to emails as soon as they can which is quick meaning that I do not have to wait long to dispel any doubts.
+For instance, tutors are prompt to respond to emails, meaning that I do not have to wait long to dispel any doubts.
 The library staffs are also very supportive.
-Students can book one-to-one session with librarians who are able to provide guidance on researching skills and also the use of the library.
+Not only can use use the library, students can book one-to-one session with librarians who are able to provide guidance on researching skills.
 Furthermore, the university campus has excellent facilities.
 The environment in the university is also very conducive for studies as the waterside campus is brand new.